Course Content and Outcome Guide for AVS 145

 - Course Number:

 - Special Fee:

-Course DescriptionBegins commercial pilot training activities and includes cross-country flight operations and a review of previous items learned during private pilot training.
-Students will learn how to plan and execute a cross-country flight as a commercial pilot.
-Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-The AVS 141, 142, 143 sequence is an equivalent alternative to this course.
-Prerequisites: AVS 135 or AVS 133.
-Coreq: AVS 107 and AVS 140.
+Course DescriptionBegins commercial pilot training activities and includes cross-country flight operations and a review of previous items learned during private and instrument pilot training.
+Explores how to plan and execute a cross-country flight as a commercial pilot.
+Provides ground training required to take the FAA Commercial Airplane knowledge test.
+Flight training fees apply and cover a specific amount of training; additional funds may be required.

 Addendum to Course Description

 This course is designed to complete the first stage of the commercial pilot flight training and to begin meeting the requirements of the Federal Aviation Administration for a commercial airplane single-engine land certificate.
 Lecture/discussion/demonstration sessions and lab practice supported by written and multi-media materials will present to the student the knowledge and skills necessary to perform oral and practical tests which are required to obtain a commercial certificate.
 This course will be taught following or concurrently with AVS 140.
 Knowledge areas that are taught in AVS 140 will be reviewed and revised if necessary to meet the completion requirements.

 Upon successful completion students should be able to: